osyris-project/osyris/README.md

 ## Have a problem or need a new feature?

-- Bugs reports or feature requests should be submitted by opening an [issue](https://github.com/osyris-project/osyris/issues)
+- Bug reports or feature requests should be submitted by opening an [issue](https://github.com/osyris-project/osyris/issues)
 - For general discussions or questions about how to do something with `osyris`, start a new [discussion](https://github.com/osyris-project/osyris/discussions)

 ## Logo credit